8

 Dacia Duster rear

-Like its even cheaper Dacia Sandero sister, the Duster sits on the Renault-Nissan B0 platform which, for the avoidance of doubt is B Zero, not a personal hygiene issue.
-Relative to the Yeti to which it would so love to be compared, it’s a little longer, wider and sits on a larger wheelbase so whatever you’re losing, it’s not metal for the money.
+Like its even cheaper Dacia Sandero sister, the Duster sat on the Renault-Nissan B0 platform which, for the avoidance of doubt is B Zero, not a personal hygiene issue.

-The 2017 update has seen the Duster get a more distinctive exterior, with the new front grille dominating alongside an upgraded headlight system and bumpers.
-Inside the interior has been improved both in terms of quality and ergonomically, to allow it to retain its position as a compelling choice for those looking for a cheap, rugged small SUV.
+The Duster gained a more distinctive exterior in 2017, with the front grille dominating alongside an upgraded headlight system and bumpers.
+The interior was improved, too, both in terms of quality and ergonomically, to allow it to retain its position as a compelling choice for those looking for a cheap, rugged small SUV.

-Should you choose a 4x4 version, the all-wheel drive system comes courtesy of Nissan and provides three modes: front drive, permanent four-wheel drive or ‘automatic’ that that switch between the two according to need.
+The all-wheel drive system cames courtesy of Nissan and featured three different modes: front drive, permanent four-wheel drive or ‘automatic’ that switched between the two according to need.

-Cleverly these Dusters also come with an unusually low first gear ratio in place of a heavy, complex and expensive low ratio transfer box for off-roading.
+Cleverly the Dusters also came with an unusually low first gear ratio in place of a heavy, complex and expensive low ratio transfer box for off-roading.

-As you might expect the suspension of front drive Dusters varies not at all from the class norm with struts at the front and a torsion beam rear axle.
-However four-wheel drive models receive an independent four link rear end that provides better wheel control and, in theory at least, superior ride and handling, in exchange for a substantial 67 litre reduction in boot capacity.
+As you might expect the suspension of front drive Dusters varied not at all from the class norm with struts at the front and a torsion beam at the rear.

 INTERIOR